Search our FAQ to find resolutions to common issues.

 - You will get a message saying Disk # is now the selected disk.
 Keep in mind that the next step will erase all the data on the drive.
 Make sure that you have your data backed up to another location and that the correct disk number is selected.
 Once you see that message, type in CLEAN and hit ENTER.

 - You will then get a message that DiskPart succeeded in cleaning the disk.
-Go back to Disk Management and locate your Disk number.
+Close the Command Prompt and go back to Disk Management and locate your Disk number.
 The disk will show as Not Initialized and the partition as Unallocated.

 - Right click in the box where is says Not Initialized and click on Initialize Disk.